This info last updated Feb 27th 2019.

 SpokenWord Paris is one pole of a nomadic tribe of people who love poetry, writing and song.
 A home for creatives and lost anglophones.
-We do an open mic night called SpokenWord every Monday at the Chat Noir and an allied writers’ workshop at Shakespeare & Company (every Sunday.)
+We do an open mic night called SpokenWord every Monday at the Chat Noir and an allied writers’ workshop at Berkeley Books of Paris (every Sunday.)
 We do a literary journal called The Bastille and Tightrope Books published many of us in the book “Strangers in Paris.”
 Click on the blue stamp on the right to sign up to the mailing list.

 Open mic/scène ouverte: Performance poetry.
 Lire vivant.
 Poésie sonore.
 Stand up.
 Monologue.
 Stories.
 Beat poetry.
 Spoken word.
 English.
 Français.
 Your own original texts.
 Old texts from Rimbaud to Dr Seuss, Beowulf to Gil Scott-Heron.
 Chacun a son mot à dire.
 Make the words come alive……………………..
 Acoustic songs also welcome.